microsoft/sqlworkshops-sql2022workshop/README.md

 To complete this workshop you will need the following:

+- Before you attend the workshop, download all the scripts and files for hands-on exercises with one of the following methods:

+1. Clone the workshop repo with `git clone https://github.com/microsoft/sqlworkshops-sql2022workshop.git`.
+Using this method, the scripts will be under folders by module inside sqlworkshops-sql2022workshop\sql2022workshop.
+You can download git for windows from https://gitforwindows.org.
-- Clone the workshop using git from https://github.com/microsoft/sqlworkshops-sql2022workshop.git or download a zip file of the scripts from https://github.com/microsoft/sqlworkshops-sql2022workshop/archive/refs/heads/main.zip.
+2. Or download a zip file of the scripts from https://github.com/microsoft/sqlworkshops-sql2022workshop/archive/refs/heads/main.zip.
 You will need to expand the zip file after downloading.
-All the scripts and files for the exercises are found in the **sql2022workshop** folder.
+Using this method the scripts will be under folders by module inside \sqlworkshops-sql2022workshop-main\sql2022workshop.

 - Setup a machine or VM and install the software and supporting files as listed in the **Setup** section below

 Each module of this workshop can be studied and used independently of each other or taken all as a single set of exercises.
 The Modules are designed in a sequence but you can use each of them one at a time at your own pace.